AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/line.md

 | UserID | `UserID` | `LineId` |
 | IDFA | `IDFA` | `LineId` |

-If your target identify is *UserID* you will need the below:
+If your target identity is *UserID* you will need the below:
 ![Platform UI screenshot example showing the Target mapping when using UserID as a target identity.](../../assets/catalog/mobile-engagement/line/mappings-userid.png)

-If your target identify is *IDFA* you will need the below:
+If your target identity is *IDFA* you will need the below:
 ![Platform UI screenshot example showing the Target mapping when using IDFA as a target identity.](../../assets/catalog/mobile-engagement/line/mappings-idfa.png)

 ## Validate data export {#exported-data}